Hunter Biden On Making His Own Crack, Living with His Dealer and His Family’s Effort to Keep Him Alive

 To be sure, the book is sometimes tone-deaf in its handling of privilege, with casual mentions of hanging out in the Senate steam room as a young man with the likes of Ted Kennedy.
 Historians would murder to eavesdrop on Dan Inouye telling Hunter Biden stories from World War II over BLTs while a distracted Joe Biden practiced politics in the Senate dining room.
 It treats out-of-control drug use as a matter-of-fact part of Hunter Biden’s life, at one point saying Jim Morrison had nothing on his own “shenanigans.”
 He brushes over his relationships with women as something he has no memories of; his child with an Arkansas woman merits little more than a line.

-Yet in an era of indulgent political memoirs that seek to promote a candidate’s platform and cast the family as picture-perfect, Beautiful Things one stands out for its raw truths.
+Yet in an era of indulgent political memoirs that seek to promote a candidate’s platform and cast the family as picture-perfect, Beautiful Things stands out for its raw truths.
 Clearly, no political fixer had a hand near this manuscript.
 This is not the Instagram version of Hunter Biden’s life.
 This is the version where every frame has a squint, smudge and, occasionally, a leech taking advantage of the tab left open with room service.

 Throughout the memoir Hunter casts himself not as the family screw-up but its shrewd savior.
 Where he went around his father’s embryonic presidential campaign for a series of phone interviews — while smoking crack alone in LA — with a New Yorker writer, he didn’t see a communications misfire.
 He saw himself doing a favor for his dad and family.
 “Nobody was going to vote or not vote for my dad because his son is a crack addict,” he notes.
 And when it came out that he was dating his dead brother’s wife, he enlisted his dad to dutifully release a statement normalizing a potential situation where Uncle Hunt became Step-Dad Hunt to Beau’s kids, and cousins became step-siblings.
 After Hunter surprised his family with the news he was both engaged to Melissa after only a few dates, the family dutifully endorsed it.